 - It is best to keep the baby skin to skin as much as possible, with the breast available to the baby.
 What is good for premature babies in terms of skin to skin contact, is good for all babies of any age.

-- If the baby is reluctant to take the breast or completely refuses to take the breast, then it is still possible to help the baby latch on.
+- If the baby is reluctant to take the breast or completely refuses to take the breast, it is still possible to help the baby latch on.
 Note that a baby on a nipple shield is not latched on and offering a nipple shield is not an answer.

-- If nothing is working, the use of domperidone and hand expression/pumping will at least get you milk to feed the baby your breastmilk (used only when you have given the above methods sufficient time and the baby is just not latching on).
+- If nothing is working, the use of domperidone and hand expression/pumping will at least get you more milk to feed the baby your breastmilk (used only when you have given the above methods sufficient time and the baby is just not latching on).

 - Be patient.
-Getting the baby back to breastfeeding may take time but there are many babies who have re-started exclusive breastfeeding after weeks and months of no breastfeeding.
+Getting the baby back to breastfeeding may take time but there are many babies who have re-started exclusive breastfeeding after weeks and even months of no breastfeeding.

 Need help with breastfeeding?
 Make an appointment with our Toronto based breastfeeding clinic.